 Behavior that does not meet the definitions in this Title IX Sexual Misconduct Policy may be covered under the College's Sexual Harassment and Non-Discrimination Policy.
-Disciplinary action for violations of this policy can range from verbal or written warnings, to serious sanctions, up to and including dismissal or termination from the College.

-Students with questions regarding these policies or potential instances of harassment or sexual misconduct should be referred to the Title IX Coordinator or the Dean of Student Affairs, and/or encouraged to complete an online "Incident Report" to initiate a complaint process at: https://cm.maxient.com/reportingform.php?OtisCollege&layout id=2.
+Students with questions regarding these policies or potential instances of harassment or sexual misconduct should be brought to any of the following individuals: Title IX Coordinator or the Dean of Student Affairs or designee, or complete an online "Incident Report" to initiate a complaint process at: cm.maxient.com/reportingform.php?OtisCollege&layout_id=2.